Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

 The following steps are implemented for variant filtering.

-- [only for `BCFtools`]: split up multiallelic sites into biallelicl records and SNPs and indels should be merged into a single record.
+- [only for `BCFtools`]: split up multiallelic sites into biallelic records and SNPs and indels should be merged into a single record.
 - Variant filtering: filter out variants with an allelic depth of less than 75% of the average depth of the sample.
 - [only for `iVar`]: strand bias correction & collapsing variants belonging to the same codon.